HKIKoeln/ItineraNova/README.md

 The core of the platform is an easy to use XML/TEI WYSIWYM editor, which presents a (life-validating) wiki-syntax to the user that is internally converted into TEI.
 The editor is embedded in a readactory system where volunteers and moderators can critically discuss their revisions with the help of a version difference tool.
 See the eLearning platform below to get an impression of the features.

----

-> Since May 2015 the platform is not hosted on servers of HKI cologne any more.
-The new provider is [kangaroot](http://kangaroot.net/).

----

 Itinera Nova: [http://itineranova.be](http://itineranova.be)

 Facebook: [https://www.facebook.com/SALitineranova](https://www.facebook.com/SALitineranova)